-In later stages of Dupuytren's contracture, cords of tissue form under the skin on your palm and may extend up to your fingers.
-As these cords tighten, your fingers may be pulled toward your palm, sometimes severely.
+In later stages of Dupuytren's contracture, cords of tissue form under the skin on your palm and can extend up to your fingers.
+As these cords tighten, your fingers might be pulled toward your palm, sometimes severely.

-The ring finger and pinky are most commonly affected, though the middle finger also may be involved.
+The ring finger and pinky are most commonly affected, though the middle finger also can be involved.
 Only rarely are the thumb and index finger affected.
-Dupuytren's contracture can occur in both hands, though one hand is usually affected more severely than the other.
+Dupuytren's contracture can occur in both hands, though one hand is usually affected more severely.